GeForce MX550 GPU Rises Above Ryzen 6000 RDNA 2 APUs

 Early benchmarks revealed that Nvidia's GeForce MX550 was marginally faster than the integrated Vega graphics inside the Ryzen 5000 (Cezanne) APUs.
 According to a Weibo user's review (via HXL), the GeForce MX550 also surpassed AMD's latest RDNA 2-powered Ryzen 6000 (Rembrandt) APUs in gaming.

 Although Nvidia has officially announced the GeForce MX550, there is still a lot we don't know about the graphics card.
 From what we've pieced together, the GeForce MX550 utilizes the TU117 (Turing), silicon that also powers the previous GeForce MX450, and other popular models, such as the GeForce GTX 1650.
-Despite having a Turing die, the GeForce MX550 may have its Tensor and RT cores disabled, which makes sense for an SKU that's at the bottom of the barrel.
+The GeForce MX550 lacks Tensor and RT cores, as those are only in the TU10x chips, but that helps keep die size down — perfectly sensible for a SKU that's at the bottom of the barrel.

 The GeForce MX550 arrives with PCIe 4.0 support and GDDR6 memory.
 The Turing-powered graphics card could sport 1,024 CUDA cores if the rumors are accurate.
 The Weibo user tested the 2GB variant, but there have been talks of a 4GB SKU as well.
 The memory probably clocks in at 12 Gbps across a 64-bit memory interface, which would amount to a memory bandwidth up to 96 GBps.